christianparpart/pb/README.md

     include/xzero/HttpRequest.h
     include/xzero/HttpResponse.h
   ]
+  src with "m4" [
+    include/xzero/sysconfig.h
+  ]

   install_prefix "include/xzero"
 }

 target "pkgconfig" as fs {
+  # files should be processed with m4
-  src [
+  src with "m4" [
     libxzero.pc
   ]

-  # files should be processed with
-  processor "m4"

   # can contain variables, such as @PREFIX@ etc.
   install_prefix "lib/pkgconfig"